Staff Resources

 How to partner with the VSPA

-The VSPA is a steward of University policies, practices, and procedures regarding postdocs, visiting scholars, and visiting student researchers.
+The VSPA serves as a steward of the University's policies, practices, and procedures related to postdoctoral scholars, visiting scholars, and visiting student researchers.
 As such, we are available for consultation on how to ensure that the postdoc and visiting appointments that you facilitate are compliant.
-Please reach out to the VSPA(link sends e-mail) for guidance or any questions that you may have.
+Please reach out to the VSPA for guidance or if you have any questions.

 New Affiliate Orientation

-Encourage new postdocs, visiting scholars, and visiting student researchers to attend VSPA's monthly New Affiliate Orientation, which is held every first Thursday of the month from 9 am to 11 am.
-We invite campus partners to expertly speak on their areas of campus services and review postdoc appointment protocols and benefits.
+Encourage new postdocs, visiting scholars, and visiting student researchers to attend VSPA's monthly New Affiliate Orientation, held every first Thursday of the month from 9:00 a.m. to 11:00 a.m.
+We invite campus partners to provide expert insights on their areas of campus services and review postdoctoral appointment protocols and benefits.
 New postdocs can register for upcoming orientations after their appointment start date.

 Campus Involvement

-We appreciate you referring postdocs, visiting scholars, and visiting student researchers to our Resources page for career and professional development and wellness resources designed to help them thrive and succeed at UC Berkeley and beyond.
+We appreciate you referring postdocs, visiting scholars, and visiting student researchers to our Resources page, which offers career and professional development, as well as wellness resources designed to help them thrive and succeed at UC Berkeley and beyond.